ABOUT THE WALLACE CORRESPONDENCE PROJECT'S METADATA AND TRANSCRIPTS IN EPSILON

 3) Old handwritten/typed transcripts of letters to or from Wallace, especially where the original version is not known.

-All items which are associated with a letter are assigned one master WCP cataloguing number e.g., "WCP788" to unite them.
-Each individual document is also assigned a unique item number, e.g., an enclosure to letter WCP788 may have the item number "98" and its complete WCP cataloguing number would therefore be "WCP788.98".
+All items associated with a letter (e.g., the items which make up the letter packet, plus an author's draft, published transcript of the letter etc) are assigned a master WCP cataloguing number (e.g., "WCP788") to unite them.
+Each document is also assigned a unique item number, e.g., an enclosure to letter WCP788 may have the item number "98" and its complete WCP cataloguing number would therefore be "WCP788.98".

 The WCP is a work in progress which will take many years to complete.
 Our metadata and transcripts are therefore constantly being added to and edited.